Important Dates for Fall 2015 Program Participants

-Approximately one month before your departure, SITA will send you an admissions letter via email attachment.
-Once you receive the admissions letter, you will apply for the visa through Travisa Outsourcing.
-To complete your application, you will need: (1) admissions letter, emailed to you from SITA, (2) valid passport, (3) proof of residence that matches your address on visa application, note that a valid driver’s license is the best form of proof and that a cell phone bill will not work, (5) 2 passport photos, do not wear glasses.
-Direct questions and application to your regional Travisa Outsourcing center.
+Approximately two months before your departure, SITA will send you an admissions letter via email attachment.
+Once you receive the admissions letter, you will apply for the visa.
+To complete your application, you will need: (1) admissions letter, emailed to you from SITA, (2) valid passport, (3) proof of residence that matches your address on visa application (5) passport-sized photo.

 Visa Frequently Asked Questions: